 Let’s Work Together

-While most of our film projects are developed in house, we’re open to hearing pitches for story ideas that fit within the Seat of Satan story universe.
+While most of our film projects are developed in house, we’re open to hearing pitches for story ideas that fit the IN THE LAND OF VAPORS story universe.
 Think you have one?
 Pitch it to us!

 Pitch Guideline & Tips

 - Clearly state the title of your idea or concept in the “Proposed show title” box below and in all supporting materials for consistency.